skasn/shape_align/other/README.md

 1. Get BED files (available in [`sites/bed`](https://github.com/sivakasinathan/shape_align/tree/master/other/sites/bed)) and FASTA files (available in [`sites/fasta`](https://github.com/sivakasinathan/shape_align/tree/master/other/sites/fasta)).
 The number of sites for each window size used the analysis is available in [`sites/num_sites.txt`](https://github.com/sivakasinathan/shape_align/blob/master/other/sites/num_sites.txt).

 1. Get sequences from the FASTA files (referenced above) corresponding to the sites in the BED files (also referenced above).
 Create a separate FASTA file for each of the desired analysis classes (i.e., “Fast” and “Slow” files for each TF).
+A desired number of random sites can be sampled from the files provided.

 1. Get shape features for sites using [DNAshapeR](https://www.ncbi.nlm.nih.gov/pubmed/26668005) from the Rohs lab.
 [Detailed instructions](http://rohslab.cmb.usc.edu/Documents/DNAshapeR_document.pdf) for using DNAshapeR with typical use-case vignettes are available.